oncyberio/oo-game-server-starter/README.md

 ### Define the Room State

-The room state is defined in `src/types.ts`; The default template includes a preset for players and a game timer.
+The room state is defined in `src/types` folder; The default template includes a preset for players and a game timer.

 You can extend the template by adding properties to the relevent class.
 Every property must be annotated with a `@type(...)`.
 This is needed so that the room server can efficiently serialize the state over the network.